 Ibrahim has recently emerged as a primary booster of the rail project – perhaps unsurprisingly, given that Johor sits directly adjacent to Singapore and stands to benefit from increased connectivity between the two nations.
 In an interview with Shannon Teoh of the Straits Times in December, just over a month before assuming the throne, Anwar expressed strong support for the rail project, which he said should “be aligned such that the border crossing is via Forest City,” a gargantuan real estate project in Johor that is being developed by China’s Country Garden and a private Malaysian company backed by the Sultan.

 Since breaking ground in 2014, the $100 billion Forest City project, which involved the creation of four artificial islands in the Johor Strait, has stagnated, largely due to the COVID-19 pandemic, China’s economic downturn, and the serious financial troubles facing Country Garden.
-Faced with the same prospect, the project now stands little chance of being completed.
-Anwar’s administration has announced the creation of a Special Financial Zone (SFZ) in Forest City, where it will offer a range of tax incentives to attract foreign investors.
+With the project standing little chance of being completed, Anwar’s administration has announced the creation of a Special Financial Zone in Forest City, where it will offer a range of tax incentives in order to attract foreign investors.
 The presence of the high-speed rail would certainly boost the chances of Forest City and the surrounding Iskandar Malaysia special economic zone becoming the “next Shenzhen.”

-Given that the state-owned China Communications Construction Company Ltd. is already developing the East Coast Rail Link (ECRL), another multibillion-dollar railway that will connect the east and west coasts of peninsular Malaysia, it is only natural that Malaysia might seek out Beijing on the Singaporean link.
+Given that the state-owned China Communications Construction Company Ltd. is already developing the East Coast Rail Link (ECRL), another multibillion-dollar railway that will connect the east and west coasts of peninsular Malaysia, it seems natural that Malaysia would sound out Beijing on the Singaporean link.
 During a visit to Malaysia in June, during which he attended a groundbreaking for a section of the ECRL, Premier Li Qiang said China was willing to help Malaysia develop its major infrastructure.
 The two sides expect the ECRL to be completed by the end of 2026.

 But all of this comes at a time of growing unrest between China and Malaysia in the South China Sea, following the publication of a leaked Chinese diplomatic note ordering Kuala Lumpur to cease exploration activities in waters claimed by Beijing.
 The note was reportedly sent just two weeks before Anwar said that his administration did “not have a problem with China,” and complained about alleged pressure by the United States for Southeast Asian nations to take sides in its strategic competition with China.
 Anwar subsequently announced that Malaysia would not halt oil and gas exploration within its Exclusive Economic Zone.